edwzou/layers/litterbox/README.md

 Create a new User
 Delete a user
 Update a User
-Fetch a user by userID or username
+Fetch a user by userID
-Fetch all users (by invitees list of UID)

 Notifications:
 Create Notification